-The Army Marathon II will be held on March 2, 2014 and will feature the beautiful Central Texas hill country from the start line in Killeen to the grand finish in Temple, Texas - all in the vicinity of Ft.
+The Army Marathon III will be held on March 1, 2015 and will feature the beautiful Central Texas hill country from the start line in Killeen to the grand finish in Temple, Texas - all in the vicinity of Ft.
 Hood - the largest active duty armored post in the United States military.
-Participation in, and support of The Army Marathon will help assure the success of the 2014 event and will forever enhance the lives of the veterans and families served by the benefiting charities.
+Participation in, and support of The Army Marathon will help assure the success of the 2015 event and will forever enhance the lives of the veterans and families served by the benefiting charities.

-The Army Marathon was created to raise funds to support our American heroes: the men and women of the armed services.
-Contribution decisions are made by The Army Marathon Advisory Council and are based on these principles:
+The Army Marathon was created to raise funds for the support our American heroes: the men and women of the United States armed services.

 Although The Army Marathon is itself a non-profit, money raised through the races and other events will be contributed to multiple charities at the direction of The Army Marathon Advisory Council.
 In order to be eligible, qualified charities must support programs that benefit active duty personnel and their families, veterans and their families, survivors of veterans, or other associated programs.

 While the principal focus of beneficiaries should be on the local area, The Army Marathon will also support qualified organizations with larger regional and national program goals working in areas ranging from health and well-being, education and job training to transition assistance and employment opportunities.